Ring Alarm Review

 Ring’s New-and-Improved Keypad

-Of course, it’s nothing compared to the touch-screen panels offered by ADT and Vivint, but Ring’s new keypad isn’t half-bad for a push-button panel.
+Ring’s keypad won’t blow you away if you’re comparing it to the sleek touchscreen panels from Vivint, but it holds its own as a push-button option.
 It’s smaller than Ring’s original keypad, lasts up to six months on the battery, and has three new buttons: police, fire, and medical.
 Similar to the ((!)) feature in the app, these three buttons on the keypad will only contact the monitoring center if you have a Ring Protect Pro plan.
 Otherwise, they’re just loud buttons.

 Ring Keypad